The North East : 1800-1828

 The poet Lord Byron marries at Seaham Hall.
 His bride is Ann Isabella Milbanke.

-1815 – French help to make Houghton Cut
+1815 – French help on Houghton Cut

 French prisoners captured during the Napoleonic Wars are employed in blasting and cutting into the hill side at Houghton-le-Spring for the creation of Houghton Cut.